LouisLalonde/FeedbackEval/README.md

 ## Benchmark Dataset

-We construct a new benchmark, Feed- backEval, to systematically evaluate LLMs’ ability to interpret and utilize various feedback types in code repair.
+We construct a new benchmark, FeedbackEval, to systematically evaluate LLMs’ ability to interpret and utilize various feedback types in code repair.

 FeedbackEval consists of 394 coding tasks covering a diverse range of programming scenarios.
 In total, it includes 3,736